cmorisse/ikp3db/README.rst

 Getting started
 ---------------

-Cloud9 is our debugger client reference implementation so head to `Cloud9 <https://c9.io/>`_, create an account there then refer to the Getting Started section of `IKPdb documentation <https://ikpdb.readthedocs.io/>`_.
+Cloud9 is IKP3db debugger client reference implementation so head to `Cloud9 <https://c9.io/>`_, create an account there then refer to the Getting Started section of `IKPdb documentation <https://ikpdb.readthedocs.io/>`_.

 Documentation
 -------------

+IKP3db is the Python 3 version of IKPdb ; for now there is only one documentation.

 https://ikpdb.readthedocs.io/